 In December 2024, we submitted an Environmental Impact Assessment (EIA) Screening request to Inverclyde Council to help identify key environmental considerations that consultees would like addressed in any future application for Knocknair Renewable Energy Park.

-Building on this, we recently submitted a Proposal of Application Notice (PoAN) to Inverclyde Council.
+In April 2025 we submitted a Proposal of Application Notice (PoAN) to Inverclyde Council.
 This marked the start of the statutory 12-week pre-application consultation phase, ensuring meaningful engagement with the community and stakeholders as the project develops.

 - Landscape and Visual Impact Assessment;